 Each month, NHSA Touchpoint shares insights into our latest work to support your programs, our community’s accomplishments and special events, a love note or two, and up-to-date info on Head Start’s highest priorities.
 This month, we are covering what to do to prepare for back to school season.
-(Last month, we talked about summer learning.)

 This Month’s Theme: Back to School

 Here we are in our back to school mode, back to program mode!
 It’s a great opportunity to reenergize and establish your culture.
 Culture is part of Head Start’s nature.
 It’s why we hug instead of shaking hands at conferences.
 Remind your teachers that setting that tone in the classroom and taking the time to create relationships with children, with parents, with each other, should take precedent over curriculum!

 ECLCK’s Supporting Transitions Series is also a great resource for getting back into routines.
 It may be helpful to teachers as they welcome their students into the classroom!

 At The Academy, Effective Transitions Essentials focuses on best practices for educators in using sound (and silence) during transition times to help children develop and enhance their active listening, executive function, and social-emotional skills.
 And Music and Movement Essentials uses high-quality music and movement programming has been shown to enhance children’s language, physical, social/emotional, and cognitive skills.
 Teachers will learn to lead music and movement activities that enhance children’s school readiness skills.